ppau/ppau-graphics/CONTRIBUTING.md

 For a list of font families that are referenced by one or more files, but that you don't have installed on your system.
 This works regardless of how up-to-date the list above is!

-You might also find `--invert` to be useful if you're trying to figure out which files use a particular font.
+You might also find `--invert` to be useful if you're trying to figure out which files use a particular font, e.g. if you're trying to replace said font.

     python3 list_fonts.py --invert